Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction

-When comparing the proton positions to the expected theoretical wind structure as in figure~\ref{fig:winds_comparison} the spiral fits quite well however the opening angle at which the wind is spread is not the one expected.
-We believe that adding the particles interactions may improve the results by giving more realistic winds.
+When comparing the proton positions to the expected theoretical wind structure, as in Figure~\ref{fig:winds_comparison}, we found that the spiral fits quite well.
+However, the opening angle at which the wind is spread is not the one expected.
+We believe that adding the particle interactions may improve the results by giving more realistic winds.

-If we now look at the final colatitude and azimuth of protons in figure~\ref{fig:eject_protons_rr} we can notice that the most energetic particles prefer some directions, but also that a given direction of ejection can be more densely populated, or inversely almost void of particles.
-Comparing figure~\ref{fig:eject_protons_rr} to figure~\ref{fig:eject_no_rr}, we notice some similarities regarding the more or less densely populated directions of ejection, however the positions of the particles and their Lorentz factors are not the same any more when radiation reaction is enabled.
+Upon looking at the final colatitude and azimuth of protons in Figure~\ref{fig:eject_protons_rr}, we noticed that the most energetic particles prefer some directions but also that a given direction of ejection can be more densely populated or, conversely, almost void of particles.
+Comparing Figure~\ref{fig:eject_protons_rr} to Figure~\ref{fig:eject_no_rr}, we noticed some similarities regarding the more or less densely populated directions of ejection.
+However, the positions of the particles and their Lorentz factors are not the same any more than when radiation reaction is enabled.

-Taking a look at figures~\ref{fig:demarrage_devenir}, \ref{fig:crash_protons_rr}, \ref{fig:trap_protons_rr}, \ref{fig:eject_protons_rr}, \ref{fig:demarrage_Lorentz} and \ref{fig:winds}, we find a symmetrical behaviour for particles injected on one side or the opposite side of the neutron star.
+Taking a look at Figures~\ref{fig:demarrage_devenir}, \ref{fig:crash_protons_rr}, \ref{fig:trap_protons_rr}, \ref{fig:eject_protons_rr}, \ref{fig:demarrage_Lorentz}, and \ref{fig:winds}, we found a symmetrical behaviour for particles injected on one side or the opposite side of the neutron star.
 The centre of the neutron star is a point of symmetry for the electric field and a point of anti-symmetry for the magnetic field, meaning that $\textbf{E}(x,y,z,t)=-\textbf{E}(-x,-y,-z,t)$ and $\textbf{B}(x,y,z,t)=\textbf{B}(-x,-y,-z,t)$.
-This property will lead us to find that particles injected symmetrically relative to the centre of the neutron star will have symmetrical trajectories.
+This property led us to find that particles injected symmetrically relative to the centre of the neutron star have symmetrical trajectories.